 Dry air can impact a lot of things, including an increase in your chances of getting sick and an increase in potential shocks from static.
 Of course, they aren’t even in the same realm of seriousness, but they are both annoyances that may be prevented with the use of a humidifier.

-Why does the air dry out?
+Why does winter dry my air out?

-So, what can you do?
+So, what should you do next?

-- Adding a humidifier can help improve skin irritations and dry skin.
+- Adding a humidifier can help alleviate skin irritations and dry skin.

 - Keeping humidity levels in check can save you from having to spend money on damaged furniture, flooring and paint.

 - Reduce the occurrence of shocks from static electricity in your home.

 - Promote a proper environment for indoor plants to grow.
 Keeping your home’s air properly humidified can give plants the best space to live in, helping them live longer.

 You don’t have to suffer because of dry air in the winter.
 Proper humidification of your air is easier than you think too, so why wait any longer?
 Adding a humidifier to your indoor space can keep you comfortable in the home while also increasing the chances you’ll stay healthy during the sick season.
 For more information on how a humidifier can positively impact your Long Island home, give Airmax Long Island a call at 631-737-5566 to learn more.